V.H. Apelian's Blog

 Vahe Berberian

-Today I received the embedded snap shot from my former high school classmate Vaghenag Tarpinian.
-The picture depicts the Tarpinians, Vaghenag and his wife Shoghig with Vahe Berberian.
+Today I received the picture posted below from my former high school classmate Vaghenag Tarpinian.
+The picture depicts Vaghenag and his wife Shoghig with Vahe Berberian.
 It turns out Knights of Vartan had invited Vahe Berberian to New Jersey to stage one of his comedy acts.

 Vahe Berberian has now become an Armenian cultural icon.
-I appreciated him sending word with my friend. «Vahe says hi to Vahe» wrote to me Vaghenag.
+I appreciated him sending word with my friends Vaghenag and Shoghig Tarpinians letting them to tell me that «Vahe says hi to Vahe”, as Vaghenag captioned it on their picture with Vahe Berberian, depicted below.

 No comments: